The computational complexity of knot genus in a fixed 3-manifold: Introduction

 Seifert defined the \emph{genus} of a knot in the 3-sphere \cite{seifert1935geschlecht}.
 Consider all connected, compact, embedded, orientable surfaces in $M$ whose boundary coincides with $K$, and let the genus, $g(K)$, be the minimum genus of the surfaces in this family.
 If there is no such surface, then we define $g(K)= \infty$ in this case.
 An easy observation is that $g(K) < \infty$ if and only if $K$ represents the trivial element in the first homology group $H_1(M; \mathbb{Z})$.
 Furthermore, $g(K) = 0$ if and only if $K$ is the unknot.

-Thus, one of the most basic decision problems in low-dimensional topology is as follows: given a knot $K$ in a 3-manifold $M$ and a non-negative integer $g$, is the genus of $K$ equal to $g$?
+Therefore, one of the most basic decision problems in low-dimensional topology is \textsc{\mbox{3-manifold} knot genus}, defined as follows: given a knot $K$ in a compact 3-manifold $M$ and a non-negative integer $g$, is the genus of $K$ less than or equal to $g$?
 The manifold $M$ is provided via a triangulation in which $K$ is a specified subcomplex.
-We term this problem \textsc{3-manifold knot genus}.
-There are good reasons for believing this to be hard.
-Agol, Hass and Thurston \cite{agol2006computational} considered the related problem \textsc{Upper bound on 3-manifold knot genus}, which asks whether $g(k) \leq g$, and they proved that this problem is \textbf{NP}-complete.
-A consequence is that if \textsc{3-manifold knot genus} were to be in \textbf{NP}, then \textbf{NP} $=$ \textbf{co-NP}, contradicting a basic conjecture in complexity theory.
-(See Theorem 1.4 of \cite{lackenby2016efficient} for this deduction).
+Agol, Hass and Thurston \cite{agol2006computational} proved that this problem is \textbf{NP}-complete.
+A consequence is that if \textsc{3-manifold knot genus} were to be in \textbf{co-NP}, then \textbf{NP} $=$ \textbf{co-NP}, contradicting a basic conjecture in complexity theory.

-It is natural to ask whether the difficulty of \textsc{3-manifold knot genus} is consequence of the fact that $K$ and $M$ can both vary.
+It is natural to ask whether the difficulty of \textsc{3-manifold knot genus} is a consequence of the fact that $K$ and $M$ can both vary.
 What if we fix the manifold $M$, and only allow $K$ to vary?
 In \cite{agol2006computational}, Agol, Hass and Thurston asked about the computational complexity of this problem.
 The specific case where $M$ is the 3-sphere was addressed by the first author.
-He showed \cite{lackenby2016efficient} that, in this restricted setting, deciding whether a knot has genus $g$ \emph{is} in \textbf{NP}.
-More generally, if we are given a triangulation of a rational homology 3-sphere $M$, a knot $K$ as a subcomplex and an integer $g$, then the question `does $g(K)$ equal $g$?' lies in \textbf{NP}.
+He showed \cite[Theorem 1.3]{lackenby2016efficient} that, in this restricted setting, deciding whether a knot has genus less than or equal to $g$ \emph{is} in \textbf{co-NP}.
+More generally, if we are given a triangulation of a rational homology 3-sphere $M$, a knot $K$ as a subcomplex and an integer $g$, then the question `is $g(K)$ less than or equal to $g$?' lies in \textbf{co-NP}.